slcs-jsc/mptrac/README.md

 This script illustrates how to use MPTRAC:

-    cd mptrac/example
+    cd ../example
     ./run.sh

 The example illustrates how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

-The script generates a number of plots at different times after the eruption by means of 'gnuplot'.
+The script generates a number of plots of the simulation output at different times after the eruption by means of 'gnuplot'.
 These plots should look similar to the output already provided in the repository.

 More details on the control parameters, data structures, and algorithms can be found in the MPTRAC reference manual: